 If the Primary server is unable to contact the Secondary server for a long period of time, then the transaction log may fill all the available disk space.
 This may be avoided with appropriate configuration parameter settings.
-See Section 4.2.3, "Running Out of Space for Transaction Logs"
+See "Running out of space for transaction logs" on page 34.